-If the IB Service Agreement is terminated by Intertain Bahamas for "Cause" or by Mr Laslop without "Good Reason" (or as a result of the cross termination provisions, the Appointment Letter is terminated by the Company for Cause or by Mr Laslop without Good Reason), pursuant to the IB Service Agreement he will be paid salary and outstanding car allowance earned by him up to the date of termination, together with any outstanding vacation pay calculated as of that date, any annual bonus, pro-rated for the number of days of the relevant bonus year up to the date of termination (such amount to be paid on the date that it would ordinarily have been paid had Mr Laslop remained in employment) and any expenses incurred by Mr Laslop up to the date of termination.
+If the JO Service Agreement is terminated by Jackpotjoy Operations for 'Cause' or by Mr Laslop without 'Good Reason' (or as a result of the cross-termination provisions, the Appointment Letter is terminated by the Company for Cause or by Mr Laslop without Good Reason), pursuant to the JO Service Agreement he will be paid salary and outstanding car allowance earned by him up to the date of termination, together with any outstanding vacation pay calculated as of that date, any annual bonus, pro-rated for the number of days of the relevant bonus year up to the date of termination (such amount to be paid on the date that it would ordinarily have been paid had Mr Laslop remained in employment) and any expenses incurred by Mr Laslop up to the date of termination.
 In addition, in such circumstances, Mr Laslop would also be entitled to the fee earned by him under the Appointment Letter up to the date of termination.

-"Cause" is defined in the Service Agreements to include, among other things: (a) Mr Laslop committing a serious or persistent breach or non-observance of the terms of the Service Agreements which is not remedied within 30 days or other reasonable period; (b) any gross misconduct or gross negligence by Mr Laslop (but does not include events or circumstances of which the Intertain Board, the Independent Committee or the board of directors of the relevant employers, had knowledge of as of the effective date of the Service Agreements); (c) being convicted of an arrestable criminal offence (other than a road traffic offence for which a non-custodial penalty is imposed); (d) Mr Laslop being guilty of conduct which brings of is likely to bring himself or the Company into disrepute; (e) Mr Laslop becoming prohibited by law or the articles of association or any regulatory body from being a director; (f) Mr Laslop becoming disqualified or subject to disciplinary sanction by any regulatory body which prevents him from performing any of his duties under the Service Agreements; (g) Mr Laslop voluntarily ceasing to be a director of Intertain Bahamas or its affiliates; (h) Mr Laslop being guilty of a breach of certain warranties in the IB Service Agreement; and (i) Mr Laslop being guilty of a serious breach of the rules and regulations of the UKLA, the Financial Conduct Authority (the "FCA") or any other regulatory authorities.
+'Cause' is defined in the Service Agreements to include, among other things: (a) Mr Laslop committing a serious or persistent breach or non-observance of the terms of the Service Agreements which is not remedied within 30 days or other reasonable period; (b) any gross misconduct or gross negligence by Mr Laslop (but does not include events or circumstances of which the Intertain Board, the Independent Committee or the Board of Directors of the relevant employers, had knowledge of as of the effective date of the Service Agreements); (c) being convicted of an arrestable criminal offence (other than a road traffic offence for which a non-custodial penalty is imposed); (d) Mr Laslop being guilty of conduct which brings or is likely to bring himself or the Company into disrepute; (e) Mr Laslop becoming prohibited by law or the Articles of Association or any regulatory body from being a Director; (f) Mr Laslop becoming disqualified or subject to disciplinary sanction by any regulatory body which prevents him from performing any of his duties under the Service Agreements; (g) Mr Laslop voluntarily ceasing to be a Director of Jackpotjoy Operations or its affiliates; (h) Mr Laslop being guilty of a breach of certain warranties in the JO Service Agreement; and (i) Mr Laslop being guilty of a serious breach of the rules and regulations of the UKLA, the Financial Conduct Authority (the 'FCA') or any other regulatory authorities.